In this article, you will learn how to install the latest PHP version 8 on Ubuntu 20.04 LTS, Debian 10, and their derivative distributions.

 As PHP 8 is recently released so it is not available in the default repositories of various distributions.

-However, there is a popular repository maintained by a Debian developer which we can use to install PHP 8.
+However, there is a popular repository that a Debian developer maintains which we can use to install PHP 8.

 First make sure you have add-apt-repository command utility in your system.